garrandall/popular-music-data/tracks/europa-and-the-pirate-twins-thomas-dolby.md

 Okay

 I was fourteen, she was twelve
-Father travelled, hers as well, Europa...
+Father travelled, hers as well, Europa
 Down the beaches, hand in hand
 Twelfth of never on the sand
 Then war took her away